Crypto-TII/TLS1.3/cpp/README.md

 An important setting in *tls1_3.h* is CRYPTO\_SETTING.
 For the above tests is is assumed that this is set to the default TYPICAL, which allows interaction with standard websites.
 However it may also be set to TINY\_ECC, POST\_QUANTUM and HYBRID.
 These last three support interaction with our own rust server.
 This setting impacts code size and memory resource allocation.
 It also controls the type of the self-signed certificate provided by the client if it is asked to authenticate.
+Remember that any changes like this which impact the SAL requires a fresh build.

 The client choice of key exchange algorithms, and their preferred ordering, is set in the sal (*tls_sal.cpp*).
 The chosen CRYPTO\_SETTING impacts on this ordering.
 With the default setting the X25519 elliptic curve is preferred.